Maverick0705/Docker_compose/README.md

 Things to do -
-install docker on the machine. install docker-compose on the machine.
+1. install docker on the machine.
+2.install docker-compose on the machine.

 Commands to run -

-docker-compose build
+1. docker-compose build
-docker-compose up
+2. docker-compose up